Cox rings and symplectic quotient singularities with torus action: Binary tetrahedral group

-Hence we reduced the problem to showing that $\cR$ contains spaces of global sections only for these finitely many line bundles which are elements of $\cS\cup \cS'$ in lemma~\ref{lemma-useCMregularity}.
-This, with the help of computer algebra, can be done with the use of the previous section, namely by theorem~\ref{thm:generating-functions} in which we computed the Hilbert function of $\cR(X)_{\ge 0}$.
-Note that, by the symmetry of the generators of $\cR$ with respect to the Picard torus action, we may restrict our attention to line bundles in $\cS$.
+Hence we reduced the problem to showing that $\cR$ contains spaces of global sections only for these finitely many line bundles which are elements of $\cS\cup \cS'$ in Lemma~\ref{lemma-useCMregularity}.
+This, with the help of computer algebra, can be done with the use of the previous section, namely by Theorem~\ref{thm:generating-functions} in which we computed the Hilbert series of $\cR(X)_{\ge 0}$.

-\begin{lemma} $\cR$ contains $H^0(X,L)$ for each $L\in \cS$, where $\cS$ is as in the lemma~\ref{lemma-useCMregularity}. \end{lemma} \begin{proof} We calculate the Hilbert function of $\cR$ in Macaulay2~\cite{M2}.
-Then, using Singular~\cite{Singular} we extract from it Hilbert functions for each of the vector spaces $\cR_L$, $L\in \cS$, graded by characters of $T$.
-The main difficulty here is the fact that the $\bZ^2$-grading of $\cR$ corresponding to the Picard torus action is not a positive grading, i.e. it is not in $\bN^2$.
-Then, we observe that for each $L\in \cS$ this function agrees with the Hilbert function for $\cR(X)_L$ which we calculated in theorem~\ref{thm:generating-functions}.
-Since $\cR\subset \cR(X)$ it means that $\cR = \cR(X)$. \end{proof}

-\begin{remark} The above consideration about re-obtaining Cox ring suggests the following geometric approach to the verification whether the set of elements of $\cR(X)$ of the form as in~\cite[Theorem~2.2]{3dimCox} generates of the Cox ring of a crepant resolution $X$ for a quotient singularity with the use of a torus $H$ acting on the resolution.

-\begin{itemize} \item[\emph{Step 1}] Calculate the fixed point locus $X^{H}$ and the invariants needed to compute the equivariant Euler characteristic of the resolution with Lefschetz-Riemman-Roch formula.
-In case when $X^{H}$ is discrete it suffices to know the compass at each point of $X^{H}$ and the weights of the $H$-action on fibres over fixed points of line bundles generating $\Pic(X)$. \item[\emph{Step 2}] Use the Lefschetz-Riemman-Roch formula combined with the Kawamata-Viehweg vanishing theorem to compute the Hilbert function of non-negatively graded part of the Cox ring $\cR(X)_{\ge 0}$.
-For the case when $\dim X^H \le 1$ one may use~\cite[Corollary~A.3]{BWW}. \item[\emph{Step 3}] Use the multigraded Castelnuovo-Mumford regularity and the Kawamata-Viehweg vanishing to obtain a finite set $\cS$ of line bundles whose global sections generate the Cox ring. \item[\emph{Step 4}] Compute the Hilbert function for $\cR$ and extract from it Hilbert functions of the vector spaces $\cR_L$, $L\in \cS$, graded by characters of $H$.
-Check whether they are equal to Hilbert functions $\cR(X)_L$ calculated in Step 2. \end{itemize} \end{remark}

-\begin{remark} Note that if we know the Hilbert function for $\cR(X)_{\ge 0}$ calculated in step~1 then the above procedure suggests also where to look for additional generators of $\cR$ if we do not have equality in step~4. \end{remark}

-\begin{remark} The actual implementation of the procedure proposed above is challenging, since one has to obtain enough information on the geometry of a resolutions without knowing the Cox ring.
-The required data are of two kinds -- in step~1, one has to find data associated with the torus action.
-And in step~3, to successfully use regularity, one has to find sufficiently many line bundles which are globally generated on one of the resolutions. \end{remark}